gsegon/PropCP/README.md

         static void handle(Config & /*command*/) = delete;
     };
 ```
-For example, a simplistic handler for T/SomeProperty/NoConfig is implemated as:
+For example, a simplistic handler for T(satisfying HasSomeProperty)/SomeProperty/NoConfig is implemated as:
 ```C++
   // User code
   // Specialization for T/SomeProperty/NoConfig